 OSHA provides regulations on the safety measures that must be taken to reduce the risk of accidents or injuries from trenching and excavating.
 Those generally include having a protective system for trenches that are five feet or deeper, unless it is made up completely of stable rock, and safe access to and from all excavations, such as ladders or ramps.

 A protective system is intended to support the sides of a trench and act as a shield between it and the work area.
 It can then safeguard workers from potential cave-ins.
 Additionally, employers are required by OSHA to ensure a competent person inspects trenches daily, before the start of a shift, and as weather conditions change.

 LIABILITY FOR A TRENCHING INJURY

 Establishing liability for a trenching injury requires a thorough review of all the facts and circumstances surrounding the accident.
 Evidence may come from witnesses, photographs, or documentary evidence such as citations for safety violations or incident reports.
 If the required safety precautions were not followed, this may lead to liability for negligence.
 There may be several parties that share responsibility for a trench injury, including subcontractors or general contractors.
-As in most claims involving negligence, California law places the burden on the plaintiff (victim) to establish that a defendant is at fault for their injury.
+As in most trench accident lawsuits involving negligence, California law places the burden on the plaintiff (victim) to establish that a defendant is at fault for their injury.

 For this reason, it is critical to have a qualified Los Angeles construction site accident attorney.
 They will have the ability to properly investigate the claim, identify all potential responsible parties, and collect crucial evidence.
 It is important to preserve evidence quickly, since it can begin to disappear as the construction project continues on.
 For example, a trench that was present on the day of the accident may be filled in, witnesses may move on to new projects, or equipment discarded.
 An attorney will seek out and preserve the vital evidence needed to prove liability later in the case.